Let’s know what Epithelial Tissue is

-Next to the basal surface is the basal lamina (thin support sheet).
-The basal lamina acts as a filter that allows and inhibits the passage of certain molecules to the epithelium.
+The basal lamina is next to the basal surface (thin support sheet).
+The basal lamina acts as a filter that allows and inhibits the passage of specific molecules to the epithelium.

 Specialized contacts: the epithelial cells fit together and form continuous leaves (except in the case of glandular epithelia).
 They do it with narrow junctions and desmosomes.

 Narrow junctions form the closest contact between cells and help maintain the proteins in the apical region of the plasma membrane.

 Desmosomes connect the plasma membrane to intermediate filaments in the cytoplasm.

 With the support of the connective tissue, all the epithelia are supported by connective tissue.

 For example, deep to the basal lamina is the reticular lamina (extracellular material that contains the fiber of the collagen protein) that forms the basement membrane.

 The basement membrane strengthens the epithelium and helps resist stretching and tearing.

 Avascular and innervated, although the epithelium is avascular (does not contain blood vessels), it is still innervated (supplied by the nerve fibers).